robocode13/lib-fints/README.md

 ## Limitations

 - Only FinTS 3.0 is supported (older versions may not work)
-- Only PIN/TAN security is supported
+- Only PIN/TAN security is supported (inluding decoupled TAN methods)
 - Currently only the following transactions are supported:
   - Synchronize bank and account information
   - Fetching account balances